mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### logo

-The logo of the website, configured as a string or an object with `light` and `dark` fields representing the logo for light mode and dark mode, respectively.
+The website's logo, which can be configured as a string, or as an object containing `light` and `dark` fields, corresponding to the daytime mode and night mode logos respectively.

 ```json
 {